enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 After a joint planning and conceptualization phase, where the system architecture and project requirements were defined, each team member assumed roles aligned with their strengths and interests.
 Tasks were managed using Git branches, with each feature developed independently and later merged into the main branch upon completion.
 This workflow enabled parallel progress without conflicts.

+After a joint planning and conceptualization phase, the team, together with the supervisor and stakeholders, collaboratively defined and approved the project's system architecture and requirements.
+These requirements were then structured by **priorities**, including the definition of *optional* features (see Appendix: [Project Requirements](#chap:requirements)).
+With these foundational elements in place, each team member assumed roles aligned with their strengths and interests.
+Tasks were managed using Git branches, with each feature developed independently and later merged into the main branch upon completion.
+This workflow enabled parallel progress without conflicts.

 To maintain alignment, the team held regular internal meetings to discuss progress and synchronize development.
 A recurring practice called the “marriage” ensured that frontend and backend components were periodically integrated and tested together.
 Approximately every two weeks, the team also met with the project supervisor and stakeholder to demonstrate the current state of the system and gather feedback.
 Before these sessions, the latest features were merged, tested, and deployed to the server to provide a working prototype for review.
 This iterative process supported rapid, incremental improvements.

 # Project Management Methodology